 This course is intended to give the student insight to an important area of mathematics and how it connects with problems in the real world.
-The course will consist of either a one six week module, or two three week modules each introducing a separate though possibly related area of mathematics.
+The course will consist of either a one six week module.
 The emphasis will be on how the mathematics is used in a real world context.

 Mathematics (MATH) 680 History of Mathematics (0.50) LEC

 Course ID: 013842

 We explore the who, where, when and why of some of the most important ideas in mathematics.
 Topics include: William T. Tutte and Decryption, Euclid and the Delian Problem, Archimedes and his estimate of Pi, Al Khwarizmi and Islamic mathematics, Durer and the Renaissance, Descartes and Analytic Geometry, and Kepler and Planetary Motion.